fbaldo31/ngx-language-selector/README.md

 You will get an `<ul></ul>` element with nested `<li></li>` elements which will have a `lang-{{lang}}` class + any class provided as input.

+## Custom Implementation

+If you want to build your own component (i.e. using an extrnal library) you can just use the regular `TranslateService` `getLangs()` method to change the selected language yourself after registering the module.

+In this case you should call the component with `disabled` input set to true:

+`<ngx-lang translations="en,fr" [disabled]="true"></ngx-lang>`

 ## Example

 app.module